 Another year I was working on a service project with my guys.
 As a part of the event I decided to read the Christmas story from Matthew 1 and 2 with my guys.
 We were just finishing the genealogy of Jesus when my roommate’s piranha ate through the bag holding the feeder fish in it’s tank and had a feast.
 I know most people believe piranhas amplify Bible study.
 It turns out that is an urban myth.

 - Life gets messy.
-The stress of the holiday season often blows open cracks in our students’ lives and families.
-While these weeks are fun and joyous for many students, others are left feeling alone, confused, and discouraged.
+The stress of the holiday season often blows open cracks in the lives of our few and their families.
+While these weeks are fun and joyous for many kids and students, others are left feeling alone, confused, and discouraged.
 To complicate things further, these are often weeks when we are not around for them as much as normal.

 - Students want your time.
 The holidays are a time when many of us check out of normal life.
-We need a break too, but sometimes we don’t realize the importance of our regular interaction are with our students.
+We need a break too, but sometimes we don’t realize the importance of our regular interaction are with our few.
 As a leader I have learned to give myself a break from my guys, but I have also learned that they need me to remember them.
 They need to hear from me.
-Your students need to hear from you, too.
+Your small group needs to hear from you, too.

-Please don’t underestimate how important you are to your students.
+Please don’t underestimate how important you are to your few.
 They need you!